 Beware of ERISA health care plans.
 If you have health insurance through a fully funded ERISA plan, then you may be required to repay up to 100% of the money you recover from the third party.
 This is because Congress made a law that specifically allows fully funded ERISA plans full subrogation rights.
 This can make pursuing a claim against a third party financially pointless for you if your insurance company insists on taking all of the money you expect to recover.
 In this given situation, it is very important to have an experienced injury attorney to help you negotiate with your own insurance company and the third party’s insurance company.
 There is no guarantee that an ERISA plan will agree to reduce their subrogation rights but having an experienced ERISA attorney will at least give you a fighting chance to put some money in your pocket at the end of your claim.

-Regardless of whether you are dealing with a regular health insurance company or a fully funded ERISA plan, subrogation claims are complicated and you may find it helpful to discuss your situation with a knowledgeable attorney such as one that you might find at Davis, Johnson & Kallal, Wyoming Law.
+Regardless of whether you are dealing with a regular health insurance company or a fully funded ERISA plan, subrogation claims are complicated and you may find it helpful to discuss your situation with a knowledgeable attorney.
 When you have been injured by the negligence of another, you need an experienced injury lawyer to help ensure that your claim is handled fairly and that you put as much money in your pocket as possible at the end of your case.